 Hi, my name is Neeraj Mathur, and I’m part of the product management team here at Skyhigh running the Shadow IT product line.
-Today, we are going to talk about cloud service governance.
+Today, we are going to talk about cloud service governance, one of must-have CASB capabilities.
 As more and more enterprises go down the path of adopting cloud services, it is becoming increasingly challenging for IT to be able to, 1) have visibility into all these different cloud services that are coming in, 2) be able to provide a governance model to ensure that they’re able to protect intellectual property of the enterprise, and 3) have policies in place to ensure only folks that need to have access or appropriate access are able to do that.

 If you think about it from a discovery standpoint, what we find is that even in the shadow IT space, there are two different types of services that are being brought in by enterprise users, who, by the way, are bringing these services at a relentless pace and many at any given point of time.
 If you look at it from a shadow IT standpoint, there are a personal cloud services, such as Facebook, Pinterest, or Youtube that users are using for their personal usage, but there’s also cloud services such as Expensify and Github that line of businesses are actually purchasing to be able to enable their users to get their job done.
 And on the side of sanctioned IT, you have Salesforce, Box, or Workday.